 Do not travel south of the Litani River, except to the city of Tyre, because of the threat of armed conflict.
 The United Nations Interim Force in Lebanon (UNIFIL) maintains peacekeeping activities south of the Litani as a result ongoing tensions.

-The city of Tyre has experienced few major security incidents in recent times.
+The city of Tyre has experienced few security incidents in recent times.
 However, visitors should continue to pay close attention to personal security, monitor the media for developments and follow local authorities' advice.
 When entering and exiting Tyre, do not stray from the main highway north of the city.

 Israeli forces remain in the southern border town of Ghajar.
 There are ongoing tensions in the surrounding region, including the Shebaa Farms, with shelling reported.
 While the presence of the Lebanese Armed Forces and United Nations forces in southern Lebanon has generally improved the security environment, more clashes could occur.
-The security situation could change without notice, s highlighted by the conflict between Israel and Hizballah in 2006.
+The security situation could change without notice, highlighted by the conflict between Israel and Hizballah in 2006.
 You could be caught up in violence directed at others.

 Avoid areas where military activity is ongoing.
 Be ready to depart at short notice.